How to buy an air conditioner

 Will I be able to maintain it?

-These important tasks will keep your air conditioner in good shape:
+These important tasks will keep your air conditioner in good shape, so it’s worth considering whether you’ll be about to do this easily:

 - Remove bungs to drain water from portable units at the end of summer, before they are packed away for winter.
 If the summer has been particularly humid, you may need to drain the unit every few weeks.
 Water pipes are normally located at the bottom of the machine.
 Before you buy, check in store that you can bend down and unplug the water pipes easily, as sometimes bungs can be fiddly and difficult to grip.